Efficient methanol production on the dark side of a prestellar core: Origin of gaseous methanol in H-MM1

-The interior parts of the H-MM1 core have a very low level of non-thermal motions, as evinced by the velocity dispersion of the ortho-$\dammo$ lines (Figure~\ref{figure:sigma_histos}).
-In a study based on $\ammo(1,1)$ and $(2,2)$ inversion line observations from the GreenBank Ammonia Survey \citep{2017ApJ...843...63F}, \cite{2019ApJ...872..207A} show that the non-thermal velocity dispersion increases suddenly at the boundaries of this and several other cores in Ophiuchus.
-Hydrodynamic drag and magnetic fields accelerate grains in a turbulent environment, and the acceleration is more effective for large grains than for small grains (\citealt{1985prpl.conf..621D}; \citealt{2002ApJ...566L.105L}; \citealt{2004ApJ...616..895Y}).
-This gives rise to velocity differences between small and large grains, and to an enhanced rate of grain-grain collisions.
+The interior parts of the H-MM1 core have a very low level of non-thermal motions.
+This is evident from the velocity dispersion of the ortho-$\dammo$ lines illustrated in Figures~\ref{figure:sigma_maps}a and \ref{figure:sigma_histos}).
+In a study based on $\ammo(1,1)$ and $(2,2)$ inversion line observations from the Green Bank Ammonia Survey \citep{2017ApJ...843...63F}, \cite{2019ApJ...872..207A} show that the non-thermal velocity dispersion increases suddenly at the boundaries of this and several other cores in Ophiuchus.
+Turbulent acceleration of grains and grain-grain collisions can be envisioned to lead to an enhanced desorption of frozen molecules in the transition zone.
+The process should affect all atoms and molecules residing in the CO-rich outer layers of grain mantles, and this would explain why $\meth$ and SO have similar distributions.